LDenning/adcfiredata/README.md

-# Created for LIS 598 - Advanced Data Curation at University of Washington iSchool
+# Created for LIS 598 - Advanced Data Curation at the University of Washington iSchool

 ### Team Members: Kamalla Bennett and Leslie Denning